ellysecarter/team-builder/README.md

 ## Usage

-Enter app command "node index.js" and follow prompt. once all team information has been entered, a file called "team.html" will be created in the 'dist' directory.
+In your terminal in VS code type in the following command: "node index.js" and follow prompt.
+Answer all the questions regarding your Team Manager, Engineer, and Intern.
+Once all information has been entered, head over to "team.html" in the 'dist' directory and open it in your browser.

 Demo video: